Near West Hickory in Forest County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 24, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 821 times since then and 14 times this year.
-Photos: 1, 2. submitted on September 3, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.
+It was originally submitted on January 24, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 494 times since then and 9 times this year.
+Photos: 1, 2, 3. submitted on September 3, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bernard Fisher was the editor who published this page.